Multisensory Reading Clinic

 -

-Neurobiological in origin means that a person’s reading, language, or writing problems arose from factors within that individual that have a basis in “wired in” aptitudes for language learning and reading.
-However, the person’s environment and experiences in life also determine how well he or she learns.
+Neurobiological in origin means that a person’s reading, language, or writing problems arise from factors within that individual that have a basis in “wired-in” aptitudes for language learning and reading.
+However, the person’s environment and life experiences also determine how well he learns.

 -